nathamanath/blog/articles/pi-dlna-server.md

 sudo apt-get update && sudo apt-get upgrade -y
 ```

-Pluged in a usb hard drive, connected to my network via ethernet, and sshd in,
+Plugged in a usb hard drive, connected to my network via ethernet, and sshd in,
 and then `lsusb` ... no hdd, `lsblk`... same.
 How annoying!
 It turns out the pi
 hasnt got enough juice to power this ssd over usb, and that this is a common problem.
 So I ordered a powered usb hub, and tried again later.

 Later...

-I do not want to manually mount this drive each time i restart the pi.
+I do not want to manually mount this drive each time I restart the pi.
 The way to sort this out is to edit the file system table.
 But first I need the
 location, UUID and format type of my hard drive: